WELCOME FROM THE DEPARTMENT HEAD

 • 1956-57: Mrs. Bessie McKinney, a graduate of Tuskegee Institute, becomes the first full-time female instructor in HPE.

 • 1958-59: Dr. C.D.
-Henry becomes the Department Head; HPE.
+Henry becomes the Department Head; HPE; Natatorium built; later renamed C.D.
+Henry Natatorium.

 • 1958-59: The Recreation Program concentration is added; the department is renamed as Health, Physical Education and Recreation (HPER); Men’s Memorial Gymnasium is constructed and becomes the new home of the HPER Department.

-• 196--: Natatorium is constructed and opens for aquatic classes; swimming classes first offered on-campus for Grambling students.
+• Natatorium is constructed and opens for aquatic classes; swimming classes first offered on-campus for Grambling students.

-• 1966-67: Dr. Dorothy S. Hardy becomes the first female Grambling HPER graduate to be employed full-time in HPER.
+• 1966-67: Dr. Dorothy S. Hardy becomes the first Grambling female HPER graduate to be employed full-time in HPER.

 Additional Information: